-365 2.
-INITIATE A NEW OR REVISED SPECIFICATION
+2. INITIATE A NEW OR REVISED SPECIFICATION

-366 2.1 INITIATE A JAVA SPECIFICATION REQUEST
+2.1 INITIATE A JAVA SPECIFICATION REQUEST

-367 One or more Members may initiate a request to develop a new Specification, or carry out a significant 368 revision to an existing one, by submitting a JSR proposal through the JCP Website, as described in 369 the Spec Lead Guide.
-Upon request to the PMO any JSR proposal may be withdrawn by the 370 submitter(a) without explanation prior to the completion of the JSP Approval Pallet

-370 submitter(s) without explanation prior to the completion of the JSR Approval Ballot.

-- 371 The following information must be provided with each JSR: - the Members making the request (the submitters,) the proposed Spec Lead, and the initial members of the Expert Group, - a description of the proposed Specification, - the reason(s) for developing or revising it, - the primary Platform Edition, as well as any consideration given to other Platform Editions, - an estimated development schedule, - any preexisting documents, technology descriptions, or implementations that might be used as a starting point, - a transparency plan, which outlines the tools and techniques that the Spec Lead will use during the development of the Specification to communicate with and seek feedback from JCP Members and the public.
+- One or more Members may initiate a request to develop a new Specification, or carry out a significant - revision to an existing one, by submitting a JSR proposal through the JCP Website, as described in - the Spec Lead Guide.
+Upon request to the PMO any JSR proposal may be withdrawn by the - 370 submitter(s) without explanation prior to the completion of the JSR Approval Ballot. - 371 The following information must be provided with each JSR: - the Members making the request (the submitters,) the proposed Spec Lead, and the initial members of the Expert Group, - a description of the proposed Specification, - the reason(s) for developing or revising it, - the primary Platform Edition, as well as any consideration given to other Platform Editions, - an estimated development schedule, - any preexisting documents, technology descriptions, or implementations that might be used as a starting point, - a transparency plan, which outlines the tools and techniques that the Spec Lead will use during the development of the Specification to communicate with and seek feedback from JCP Members and the public.